 They appear at the very top of organic search results below paid ads and are enclosed in a box to highlight them from other results.

 According to a study conducted by Hubspot, their high-volume keywords received more than a 114% increase in CTR when the results were displayed as featured snippets.

-This means that ranking for Google’s featured snippets can drastically improve organic SEO CTR and send more people to your site.
+According to Digital Authority Partners, this means that ranking for Google’s featured snippets can drastically improve organic SEO CTR and send more people to your site.
 So, you also want to optimize your content for it.

 However, the main reason why it’s important to structure your content similar to featured snippets is that they’re created in a standardized format that is designed to help search engines better understand the content of your site, which is essential for indexing and ranking.